-Refer to note 2 - Material accounting policies and note 6 Insurance, reinsurance and investment contract assets
+Refer to note 2 - Material accounting policies and note 6 - Insurance, reinsurance and investment contract assets and liabilities, to the consolidated financial statements.

 On January 1, 2023 the Group adopted IFRS 17 with a transition date of January 1, 2022 and restated comparative information for 2022 applying the transition provisions of IFRS 17.
 The adoption of the standard significantly impacted how the Group recognizes, measures, presents and discloses insurance contracts.